 “We can work to fully decriminalize self-induced abortions.
 This is an area where all Americans, including pro-life Americans, can work together.
 The pro-life movement has insisted for decades that women should not be prosecuted for self-abortion … Working together to decriminalize self-managed abortion will curb these risks.”

 As Sietstra pointed out, pro-life laws literally create a right to abortion as long as the murder is accomplished without the help of a third party.
 What she advocates is in accordance with the legal strategy of the pro-life movement.
-The abortion industry is quickly moving toward DIY abortions meaning that the real accomplishment of pro-life regulations is expediting the evolution of the abortion industry toward earlier, self-induced abortions.
+The abortion industry is quickly moving toward DIY abortions meaning that the real accomplishment of pro-life regulations is expediting the evolution of the abortion industry toward earlier, self-managed abortions.

 That evolution is happening fast.
 Mail-order abortion pill services and online abortion counseling services have been operating in countries where abortion is illegal for years.
 Fearing abortion becoming illegal in the United States, some are opening up shop here.
-Women on Web and Aid Access recently began shipping abortion pills in the United States.
+Women on Web and Aid Access are shipping abortion pills in the United States.
 An organization called Self-managed Abortion; Safe and Supported (SASS) is training American women how to kill their prerborn children on their own.

 And it’s not as if we could simply cut off the supply of abortifacient drugs.
 Many of these drugs, such as misoprostol, have other uses and are not difficult to obtain.
 As Sietstra explains, “We should start seeing [misoprostol] as a prophylactic drug that deserves a place in our medicine cabinets.
 We should ask our clinicians for prescriptions before we need it.”